 The consequences of non-compliance can be severe, potentially resulting in contract termination and exclusion from future opportunities.
 Prime contractors have made it clear that they cannot risk working with non-compliant suppliers once CMMC requirements take effect.
 This could mean losing both current contracts and future business opportunities within the defense industrial base.
 See JR’s stance above.

-Questions on Assessment & Costs
+Questions on CMMC Assessment & Costs

 It depends on how you scope your compliant environment.
 However, best practice, according to multiple C3PAOs we’ve interviewed, is to ensure that your firewalls and routers operate in FIPS mode to avoid potential compliance issues due to varying interpretations by different assessors.